lxtGH/SFSegNets/README.md

 # SFSegNets
-Reproduced Implementation of Our ECCV-2020 oral paper: Semantic Flow for Fast and Accurate Scene Parsing.
+Reproduced Implementation of Our ECCV oral paper: Semantic Flow for Fast and Accurate Scene Parsing.

 ![avatar](./figs/sfnet_res.png)
 Our methods achieve the best speed and accuracy trade-off on multiple scene parsing datasets.